-Grass-fed versus grain-fed.
+Grass-fed versus grain-fed

 These marketing terms are inaccurate and leading customers to believe that if beef isn’t labeled “grass-fed” or if it was in a feedlot, it must have never been on pastures or fed grass.
-Reality is that most all beef cattle spend the majority of their lives on pasture, consuming forages, even those that finish on a diet high in grains.
+The reality is that most all beef cattle spend the majority of their lives on pasture, consuming forages, even those that finish on a diet high in grains.
 If we’re going to voluntarily label for a premium, it is more accurate and does better justice to the producer to label the products according to their finishing phase, whether that be on grass, pasture, or grains.

-Corn does not harm cattle.
+Corn does not harm cattle

 No, cattle on a high-grain diet is not comparable to making frequent trips to the dessert buffet like an obese, diabetic American.
 Cattle are ruminants.
-Ruminants are able to utilize a great number of feed sources for energy by utilizing two different populations of microbes to digest the sugars found in their diet (primarily cellulose from forages, starch from grains) to form volatile fatty acids.
+Ruminants are able to utilize a great number of feed sources for energy by utilizing two different populations of microbes to digest the sugars found in their diet (primarily, that’s cellulose from forages, starch from grains) to form volatile fatty acids.

 Multiple Livestock Systems Can Be Sustainable!

 One recent eye-opening experience I had was moderating a panel where the three participants (an organic local vegetable farmer, a Monsanto employee, and a conventional beef cattle rancher), each defined sustainability in different terms based on three principles of sustainability – economic, social, and environmental.
 Just because their answers were different does not mean any of them were wrong.
 Sustainability can be defined differently by different operations.
 Different does not equate to bad.

 Feeding the world with Conventional and Alternate Farming Practices

 This means demand will exist for local, alternatively produced food.
 We should cater to and encourage that.
 This means demand will exist for food produced on a larger scale for global markets.
 We should respond to and facilitate that.
 Both systems will exist.
 It is a much more global system than most Americans recognize, and we are not going to accommodate these needs by believing only one system can exist.

-The basic “beef” I have with food conversations today is that we are fighting at the expense of our neighbors.
+The basic “beef” I have with food conversations today is that we are fighting at the expense of our neighbors and amplifying agriculture myths.
 Last week, I was at a ranch that has a goal of farming holistically and sustainably.
 They market beef that is raised on and finished while eating only forages.
 They have established a great system that works for their environment, their community, their employees, and customers.